|

 G. R. Grub Motor Lines moving van on Highway No. 1

-The blazing van, which is packed with furniture, spreads to a nearby
+The blazing van, which was packed with furniture, started fires that

 field and threatens a house and filing station.
 Raleigh firefighters

-extinguish the fire and save the buildings.
-The fire occurs about nine miles
+extinguished the fires and saved the buildings.
+The blaze occurred about nine miles

 (December 12,